-- (1) Before the opening of nominations the committee will appoint a returning officer to conduct the elections. - (a) a committee member is not eligible for appointment as a returning officer. - (2) Nominations of candidates for election as office-bearers of the Association or as general committee members: - (a) must be made in writing, signed by 2 members of the Association and accompanied by the written consent of the candidate (which may be endorsed on the form of the nomination), and - (b) must be delivered to the secretary of the Association at least 7 days before the date fixed for the holding of the annual general meeting at which the election is to take place. - (3) If insufficient nominations are received to fill all vacancies on the committee, the candidates nominated are to be declared by the returning officer to be elected and the returning officer may then receive further nominations verbally from the floor for the other positions at the annual general meeting. - (4) If insufficient further nominations are received, any vacant positions remaining on the committee will be declared by the returning officer to be casual vacancies. - (5) If the number of nominations received is equal to the number of vacancies to be filled, the persons nominated are to be declared by the returning officer to be elected. - (6) If the number of nominations received exceeds the number of vacancies to be filled, the returning officer is to conduct a ballot. - (7) The ballot for the election of office-bearers and general committee members of the committee is to be conducted at the annual general meeting in such usual and proper manner as the returning officer may direct. - (8) A person nominated as a candidate for election as an office-bearer or as a general committee member of the Association must be a member of the Association. - (9) At each annual general meeting, half of the committee members, including half of the office bearers, will be elected.
+- (c) Nominations must be made in writing, signed by 2 members of the Association and accompanied by the written consent of the candidate (which may be endorsed on the form of the nomination), and - (d) must be delivered to the secretary of the Association at least 7 days before the date fixed for the holding of the annual general meeting at which the election is to take place. - (3) If insufficient nominations are received to fill all vacancies on the committee, the candidates nominated are to be declared by the returning officer to be elected and the returning officer may then receive further nominations verbally from the floor for the other positions at the annual general meeting. - (4) If insufficient further nominations are received, any vacant positions remaining on the committee will be declared by the returning officer to be casual vacancies. - (5) If the number of nominations received is equal to the number of vacancies to be filled, the persons nominated are to be declared by the returning officer to be elected. - (6) If the number of nominations received exceeds the number of vacancies to be filled, the returning officer is to conduct a ballot. - (7) The ballot for the election of office-bearers and general committee members of the committee is to be conducted at the annual general meeting in such usual and proper manner as the returning officer may direct. - (8) A person nominated as a candidate for election as an office-bearer or as a general committee member of the Association must be a member of the Association. - (9) At each annual general meeting, half of the committee members, including half of the office bearers, will be elected. - (10) At the conclusion of the elections, the returning officer will verbally declare to the members present the names of the successful candidates for each position, and any casual vacancies that may have occurred, then hand over any papers concerning the elections to the secretary. - (11) The appointment of returning officer will terminate upon the chair or presiding officer resuming the chair, or the new chair assuming the chair under clause 28(3).